DataDog/datadog-agent/Dockerfiles/agent/README.md

 You can send custom metrics via [the statsd protocol](https://docs.datadoghq.com/developers/dogstatsd/):

 - `DD_DOGSTATSD_NON_LOCAL_TRAFFIC`: listen to dogstatsd packets from other containers, required to send custom metrics
+- `DD_HISTOGRAM_PERCENTILES`: histogram percentiles to compute, separated by spaces.
+The default is "0.95"
+- `DD_HISTOGRAM_AGGREGATES`: histogram aggregates to compute, separated by spaces.
+The default is "max median avg count"
+- `DD_DOGSTATSD_SOCKET`: path to the unix socket to listen to.
+Must be in a `rw` mounted volume.
+- `DD_DOGSTATSD_ORIGIN_DETECTION`: enable container detection and tagging for unix socket metrics.

 #### Tagging